READ OUR OFFICIAL STATEMENT ON THE U.S. ELECTION OUTCOME

 Peng Bu

-I was born in a village between a lot of mountains in the Chin state of Burma with my mom and two brothers, I am the youngest.
+I was born in a village between a lot of mountains in the Chin state of Burma with my mom and two brothers.
+I am the youngest.

 I was 16 or 17 when I left.
 We went to Thailand and then Malaysia.
 In Malaysia the UN gave us a lesson on how to enter the lottery to come here and then we worked until we got in.
 I was married in Malaysia and my first child was born there.
-My second was born here.
+My second child was born here.

 When I first came here to Kansas City I thought it was boring.
 I expected tall buildings and all the fancy things that you see in the movies.
 But when we got here, all the houses were similar and not fancy, and we’re on a busy street so it’s not safe for kids to play outside.
 It’s really flat.
 I miss the village where I was born.
 Every time I see a hill or a green tree, It’s kind of like a memory.

-In Burma we grew a lot of staple food, corn rice, okra, bok choy, pepper…Not potatoes.
+In Burma we grew a lot of staple food, corn rice, okra, bok choy, pepper.
+Not potatoes.
 Potatoes don’t work there.
 And here we can’t grow pumpkin leaves.
 It’s not the American pumpkin - you can’t eat those leaves.
 The texture is different.
 And winter melons are really hard to find here too.

 I don’t have a favorite thing to grow.
 Everything is great on its own.
 Whatever I'm able to plant gives me different knowledge and experience.
 Some plants need attention and some plants don’t, I learn which is which and things like that.